 Minnesota Slip is located along the downtown Duluth waterfront between the Duluth Entertainment Convention Center and Canal Park, where the William A. Irvin museum is docked along with numerous charter fishing and tourism boats.

 The cleanup of the Minnesota Slip are tentatively set to take place in fall 2018.

-Sediment to be remediated: Approximately 2.65 million cubic yards
+Sediment to be remediated: 37,000 cubic yards

-The project is currently in the design stage.
 More technical information will be provided once available.

 - Minnesota Slip focused feasibility study (PDF, 186p, 6.1MB) June 2014

 - St. Louis River Area of Concern remedial action plan update (PDF, 78p, 1.79MB) July 2013